Guide

 • Late registration penalty: Typically Rs.
 5 per day in most states

-• Interest on late payment: 1.25% per month in Maharashtra; similar rates in other states
+• Interest on late payment: 1.25% per month in Maharashtra; similar in other states

-• Penalty for not deducting or not remitting: Up to 10% of unpaid amount plus arrears
+• Penalty for not deducting or remitting: Up to 10% of unpaid amount plus arrears

 • Assessment and prosecution by the state PT authority